kyungphilDev/Robust-Deep-RL_Soft-Actor-Critic-Approach/README.md

 # Robust Soft Actor Critic

 I designed new Robust Deep RL with a Soft Actor-Critic approach with adversarial perturbation on state observations.
 My work is based on SA-MDP, which is proposed by Zhang et al. (2020).
+For more detailed explanation, please check attached pdf file.

 ### SA-MDP(State Adversarial-MDP)